chtr9273/Project_Applied_bioinformatics_group_1/README.md

 Describe how to run bowtie2

 ### 04 Authentication
-While the previous steps required sequential execution, the modern and ancient authentication can be run in parallel.
+While the previous steps required sequential execution, the modern and ancient authentication can be run in parallel since neither of their outputs are required for the other one.

 #### 04.1 Modern authentication
 Describe how to run modern auth